ydydsnyd/mono/doc/docs/faq.md

 - Example 5: You are using Replicache for a new product that is a free add-on to your company's SaaS offering.
 You have been using Replicache for more than 2 months and are generating 15k MAPs.
 Your company is bootstrapped and making $300k/yr. **Your price is $3000/mo**.

 If you are not sure if your application is commercial or not, [drop us a line](https://replicache.dev/#contact).

+## Can I get access to the source code?

+Yes!
+We do offer source licenses to commerical users.
+[Let us know](https://replicache.dev/#contact) if you are interested.